google/osv-scanner/docs/usage.md

 osv-scanner --lockfile 'requirements.txt:/path/to/your/extra-requirements.txt'
 ```

+The list of supported lockfile formats can be found [here](/osv-scanner/supported-languages-and-lockfiles/)

 If the file you are scanning is located in a directory that has a colon in its name,
 you can prefix the path to just a colon to explicitly signal to the scanner that
 it should infer the parser based on the filename: